DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-22-adding-users-to-an-organisation.md

 We wanted to reduce the burden on the support team and developers by introducing a simple way for the support team to add a user to an organisation.

-This work builds upon our work to [simplify organisations manage their users](/publish-teacher-training-courses/simplifying-how-organisations-manage-users/).
+This work builds upon our work to [simplify how organisations manage their users](/publish-teacher-training-courses/simplifying-how-organisations-manage-users/).

 ## What we changed